ordinals/ord/docs/src/guides/inscriptions.md

 Parent-Child Inscriptions
 -------------------------

 Parent-child inscriptions enable what is colloquially known as collections, see [provenance](../inscriptions/provenance.md) for more information.

 To make an inscription a child of another, the parent inscription has to be inscribed and present in the wallet.
 To choose a parent run `ord wallet inscriptions` and copy the inscription id (`<PARENT_INSCRIPTION_ID>`).

 Now inscribe the child inscription and specify the parent like so:

 ```
-ord wallet inscribe --fee-rate FEE_RATE --parent <PARENT_INSCRIPTION_ID> CHILD_FILE"
+ord wallet inscribe --fee-rate FEE_RATE --parent <PARENT_INSCRIPTION_ID> CHILD_FILE
 ```

 This relationship cannot be added retroactively, the parent has to be